Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool

 Two optional input mirrors (BB05-E02, KM05) allow precise downstream alignment if necessary.
 Then rotation of a half waveplate (in a RSP05 mount) allows a polarizing beam splitter (PBS101) to branch off a controlled amount of optical power to the AOM.
 Diverted power enters the AOM (Isomet M1250-T200L-0.5) and is diffracted when RF power is pulsed through the AOM.
 Two mirrors allow fine adjustment of the alignment into the fiber port (PAF2-A4A), directing light through the optical fiber to the ion trap.

-\subsection{Double-pass AOM baseplate}
+\subsection{Double-pass AOM Baseplate}

-Double-pass AOM configurations are a common method for precise frequency and amplitude control over hundreds of MHz and are used in innumerable AMO experiments.
-Again, two optional input mirrors allow realignment of the input beam and a half waveplate allows precise control of how much power is sent into the baseplate from the PBS and how much transmits to subsequent base plates.
+Double-pass AOM configurations are a common method for precise frequency and amplitude control over hundreds of MHz and are common in AMO experiments.
+Similar to the single-pass AOM configuration, two optional input mirrors allow realignment of the input beam and a half waveplate allows precise control of how much power is sent into the baseplate from the PBS and how much transmits to subsequent base plates.
 Two input mirrors after the PBS enable independent alignment into the AOM (Isomet).
-Unlike a single-pass AOM configuration, a lens is placed a focal length away from the AOM so all diffracted beams are parallel to the input beam.
+Unlike the single-pass AOM configuration, a lens is placed a focal length away from the AOM so all diffracted beams are parallel to the input beam.
 Upon retro-reflection by a mirror, a 2nd `pass' through the AOM then exactly cancels out the diffraction angle of the 1st pass so that the output laser beam counter-propagates with the original input beam, independent of the frequency sent to the AOM.
 This output beam now has precisely twice the frequency added from each pass through the AOM.